 Another great place to jump-start your child’s health is to get them involved in a local program, where they can grow and learn new healthy behavior with peers and friends.
-Live Well Omaha Kids and CHI Health have a wide variety of programs to help your kids and the whole family learn to practice a healthier life style.
+Live Well Omaha Kids and CHI Health has a wide variety of programs to help your kids and the whole family learn to practice a healthier lifestyle.
 Check out these program descriptions under the Our Programs sections of the LiveWell Omaha Kids website.

 CHI Health Lakeside also provides a program called HealthWorks.
 This is a great option for parents and teens to do together (ages 15 +).
 This program includes a membership to the Lakeside Wellness Center and access to wonderful health coaches and education sessions.
 To sign up or ask questions, please contact a health coach at (402) 572-2333.

 Or, do you feel like you’ve tried everything, and need to have a different discussion about your child’s health?
 CHI Health Weight Management has programs designed to cater to both adults and children with more serious weight loss needs, which can include surgical and meal replacement options.
 To get the discussion started, call (402) 572-2333 and ask to speak with a health coach.